shipyardapp/Shipyard-Documentation/docs/reference/settings/guardrails.md

 -  Polling an API until the expected status is seen.
 -  Ensuring a Vessels runs for at most a specified amount of time.

-Guardrails are made up of two options:
+Guardrails are made up of four options:

 #### Number of Retries